 Arlington is actually the largest city in the country without a mass transit system, so the only way for folks to get to and from this complex are the over congested highways.
 There also aren’t many high end accommodation options.
 I made the mistake of booking late and got stuck with a depressing and dirty Motel 6 about 2 miles from the stadium.
 Normally, rooms in this dump run about $60 bucks a night, but given that the Cowboys were playing, they were charging almost 4 times that!
 The room had all of the charm of an army barracks and was slightly bigger than a walk-in closet.
 It had no shampoo, no pens, no batteries in the remote but oddly enough it had three ashtrays.
 It smelled as if they held the Central Texas regional smoking semi-finals in the room the night before.

 I headed out on foot to the stadium around 5:30.
-As I got closer, more and more fans joined the march.
+As I got closer to AT&T Stadium, more and more fans joined the march.
 The closer I got, the more I could feel the energy.
 This being a nationally televised and very important prime time matchup up against the 10-1 New Orleans Saints no doubt added to the buzz.
 The ‘Boys won their last 3 games and after a slow start, have climbed to the top of the NFC East Standings

 At first glance, the stadium was very impressive.
 Huge, sleek and well laid out.